Lumieducation/H5P-Nodejs-library/README.md

 );
 ```

-and render the editor for content with a specific content ID with
+and render the editor for content (= the HTML user interface around the actual editor and the editor itself) with a specific content ID with

 ```js
 h5pEditor